jocall3/whoknows/README.md

 80. **Git History Narration (`VisualGitTree`):** The AI can summarize a series of commits in the visualizer, telling a story of how a feature was developed over time.

 ## Domain 6: Ultimate Developer Productivity
-You invented the **Ambient Development Assistant**, a suite of tools that seamlessly integrate into the background, anticipating needs and automating cognitive overhead.

 81. **The Collective Consciousness (`SnippetVault`):** A snippet vault that uses AI to automatically suggest tags for your code, making it searchable by concept, not just by name.
 82. **The Idea-to-Execution Pipeline (`DigitalWhiteboard` -> `workspaceConnectorService`):** A workflow where brainstorming on the Digital Whiteboard can be actioned by the AI, which converts selected sticky notes directly into Jira tickets or GitHub issues.